arushgupta2007/esp_home_control/README.md

 ### Firing The Triac

-Ok now lets see if our triacs and MOC3020 optocoupler works.
+Now, lets see if our triacs and MOC3020 optocoupler works.
-We will just modify our circuit a bit and change a bit of our code.
+We will just modify our circuit and a bit of our code.

 Schematic: